 The infrastructure layer is forming.
 AI agents need the ability to:

-Capture card data securely (via DTMF, speech-to-text within a PCI environment, or payment link)
+1. Initiate a payment flow within a conversation 2.
+Capture card data securely (via DTMF, speech-to-text within a PCI environment, or payment link) 3.
+Route the transaction to the right gateway 4.
+Confirm the result back to the customer in natural language

 The critical point: the AI model itself must never process card data.
 Payment capture happens in a parallel PCI-compliant environment that the AI agent triggers but doesn't control.
 The agent handles the conversation.
-The payment layer handles the money.
+The Payment Layer handles the money.

 Companies like PolyAI — whose AI agents handle hundreds of millions of conversations across regulated industries — are already processing payments this way.
 The result: fully automated voice payments with a 75% completion rate and zero human handoffs.